wunderdojo/ms-sendgrid/README.md

 Note that all HTML emails sent through our plugin also contain the HTML body in the text part and that content will pass through the "sendgrid_mail_text" filter as well.

 ## Frequently asked questions

-### Does SendGrid have an Agency program?

-Yes.
-If you are sending email on behalf of clients you can find more information on <a href="https://www.sendgrid.com/partners/agencies/">SendGrid's Agency page </a>

 ### Is there any official documentation for this plugin ?